DDDDec/DDDDec/README.md

  </tr>
  <tr>
     <td>
-      Malevolent is a project for plutonium currently only support zombie game modes.
+      Malevolent is a project for plutonium currently only supporting zombie game modes.
 Providing a database to store user information, Modifications to the game like bank, leveling and score changes.
       <a href="https://github.com/DDDDec/Malevolent">Malevolent</a>
     </td>
  </tr>